MichaelYochpaz/User-Scripts/README.md

 # User-Scripts
-A collection of short random scripts I made that aren't worthy of a standalone repository.
+A collection of short random scripts I've made that aren't worthy of a standalone repository.
 Browser userscripts require an addons like [Violentmonkey](https://github.com/violentmonkey/violentmonkey) to install and run.

 <br />